0xC0ncord/minecraft-pdb-mgr/README.md

 update.
 You need to create this PDB yourself.
 - `SERVER_HOST` - the hostname or IP address of the Minecraft server to monitor.
 - `SERVER_PORT` - the port of the Minecraft server to monitor.
+- `MIN_PLAYERS` - the minimum number of online players to consider when updating the PDB.
+Default is 1.
+- `MIN_PLAYERS_PERCENT` - a floating point value (`0.0` - `1.0`) representing
+the percent of online players to the maximum number of players to consider when updating the PDB.
+This takes precedence over `MIN_PLAYERS`.

 # License